 Research Areas/Interests

-Henry's research interests are grouped into four thematic areas:
+Henry's research interests are grouped into five thematic areas:

 - Antimicrobials surfaces for biomedical implant devices and frequently touched infection-prone area applications.
-In particular, design, fabrication and validation of: (a) Anti-biofouling surfaces that repel bacterial attachment, and bactericidal surfaces that kill bacteria by releasing biocides or by mechanical stresses mechano-bactericidal surfaces; (b) Mechano-biology and surface modification of biomaterials.
-Specifically, understanding how cells respond to physical and mechanical stimuli at the micro and nanoscale to modulate favourable biological response.
+In particular, design, fabrication and validation of: (a) Anti-biofouling surfaces that repel bacterial attachment, and bactericidal surfaces that kill bacteria by releasing biocides or by mechanical stresses mechano-bactericidal surfaces; (b) Mechano-biology and surface modification of 3D Biomaterials Scaffolds.
+Specifically, understanding how cells sense and respond to physical and mechanical stimuli at the micro and nanoenvironments to modulate favourable biological response (e.g., stimulating cells' intrinsic ability to proliferate, differentiate, and produce extracellular matrix (ECM) in response to mechanical stimuli) for enhanced in-situ Tissue Engineering.

 - Electrochemistry of the nervous systems and biodegradable metals for Biomedical device implant applications.
-Particularly, Henry’s interest focuses on: (a) Electrochemical sensors for monitoring, detection and medical diagnostics; (b) The design, fabrication and validation of electrochemical bioresorbable and biodegradable Mg, Zn and Fe metallic biomaterials for biomedical implants; (c) Electroforming-driven 3D addictive manufacturing
+Particularly, Henry’s interest focuses on: (a) Electrochemical sensors for monitoring, detection and medical diagnostics; (b) The design, fabrication and validation of bioresorbable and biodegradable Mg, Zn and Fe based 3D Biomaterials Scaffolds for Hard Tissue Engineering; (c) Electrospinning and Electroforming-driven 3D additive manufacturing.

 - Water Purification, Energy and Environment.
 Henry's interest is focused on electrochemical and Visible-light active driven catalysis for (a) Water purification (point-of-use water filters); (b) Artificial leaf photosynthesis; (c) Water splitting hydrogen production for fuel cell technology; and (d) Environmental remediation (mining effluent and oil spill detoxification)